 For example, user feedback that’s more about feature requests should go into one bucket, while user feedback regarding bugs should go into another bucket.
 Others could be more about your customer support.
-Or maybe there are some comments around how the user onboarding process is.
+Or maybe there are some comments about how the user onboarding process is.

-Organizing your user feedback in such a manner helps you to not only sort things out, but it can also show you where to prioritize.
+Organizing your user feedback in such a manner helps you not only sort things out, but it can also show you where to prioritize.
 If a specific category of feedback is way more represented than another, then you know where to start fixing first.